redmerten/react-quiz-app/README.md

 I played with several npm styling packages and used some components from BlueprintJS.
 Hoping for a real complete component package in 2018.
 No one is quite there yet.

 Stack:
-Node
-Mongo - set up but not used yet
+Node, Mongo (set up but not used yet), React, Redux
-React
-Redux

 Libraries/Tools:
-Create React App
+Create React App,
-Express
-Passport
-Wordpress
-react-router-dom
-react-dom
-react-redux
-redux-thunk
-axios
-react-animate-on-scroll
-@blueprintjs/core
+Express,
+Passport,
+Wordpress,
+react-router-dom,
+react-dom,
+react-redux,
+redux-thunk,
+axios,
+react-animate-on-scroll,
+@blueprintjs/core,
 react-fa